Vaccinations

 Canine vaccinations are known by the codes C3, C4, C5, and C6, and the diseases that are commonly vaccinated against around Humpty Doo are:

-The main feline vaccinations are known by the codes F3 and F4, and common cat vaccinations around Humpty Doo are:
+The main feline vaccination is known by the code F3 , and common cat vaccinations around Humpty Doo are:

 Specialised vaccinations for cats include: